SVG Optimizer

 Are there file size limits?

-Processing happens in your browser, so very large files may be slow.
+Processing happens in your browser, so very large files may be slow but there are no hard limits.

 📚 Complete Guide to SVG Optimizer